dann95moz/dann95moz/README.md

 # Hi there 👋 This is me:
-I am a person passionate about technologies, in constant search of new knowledge and growth, a professional capable of solving problems by providing new ideas and solutions to problems.
+I am passionate frontend developer, in constant search of new knowledge and growth, a professional capable of solving problems by providing new ideas and solutions to problems.
 An empathetic person, able to solve conflicts and understand working teams generating the ideal